IRL2/nanover-docs/source/tutorials/openmm.rst

-* `openmm_polyalanine`: A notebook that demonstrates how to set up an interactive OpenMM simulation from scratch with NanoVer, use features of OpenMM in conjunction with NanoVer, and how to record and playback simulations directly using NanoVer.
+* `openmm_polyalanine`: A notebook that demonstrates how to set up an interactive OpenMM simulation from scratch with NanoVer, use features of OpenMM in conjunction with NanoVer, and record & playback simulations directly using NanoVer.
 * `openmm_nanotube`: A notebook that demonstrates how to interact with an OpenMM NanoVer simulation using a python client.
 * `openmm_neuraminidase`: A notebook that demonstrates how to set up an interactive